PetDogTrainingToday is supported by readers. When you purchase through links on this site, we may earn a small commission. Learn more.

 Sausage/hot dogs

 Puppies adore sausage, but it isn’t particularly good for them.
 It’s high in salt, so give them only a little bit at a time.
-Given enough sausage, it might lead to weight gain, therefore only use it for training rather than everyday consumption.
+Given enough sausage, it might lead to weight gain; therefore, only use it for training rather than everyday consumption.

 Because it is quite stinky, it’s a good idea to put some sausage or hotdog in a Tupperware or zippy bag with their daily ration of kibble, so the smells mingle and increase the value of their dry food.
 This can provide them with a variety of tastes for regular enrichment and training without making it too fattening.